rebeccaborissova/PageTurners/README.md

-# dsa-final-project
+# Page Turner
-Final project for a Data Structures &amp; Algorithms course that provides users book recommendations
+Final project for COP3530 Data Structures &amp; Algorithms.<br>
+This application provides customized book recommendations for a user based on their input.

 To run this application,